-Once the raw trajectories are pre-processed, the user interface activates the segmentation module tab (Figure 4).
-The goal of the segmentation module (green block) is to take an input consisting of a set of pre-processed trajectories and partition them into sub-trajectories (i.e., segments).
+Once the raw trajectories are pre-processed, the user interface activates the segmentation module tab (orange block in Figure 2, while Figure 4 shows the related tab in the UI).
+The goal of the segmentation module to take in input a dataset of pre-processed trajectories and partition each one of them into sub-trajectories (i.e., segments).
 The segmentation module uses a well-known and widely used segmentation criterion, i.e., that of the stop and move (Spaccapietra et al. 2008) made available by the scikit-mobility library, one of the fundamental open-source libraries that our demonstrator uses.

 The final output of the segmentation module consists of a set of segmented trajectories, which can then be processed by the enrichment module.
 Such output is saved in two distinct files named stops.parquet and moves.parquet.
-These files follow the specification provided in Section 2.2.7.
+These files follow the specification provided in Section 5.1.3.